feijoa-dev/Feijoa-React/README.md

 - [Overrides](#overrides)

 ## What is Feijoa?
-A comprehensive React feature flag library providing reusable components and hooks along with easy override features so internal, non-technical users can toggle them off with ease without enabling them for everyone else.
+A comprehensive React feature flag library providing reusable components and hooks along with easy override features so internal, non-technical users can toggle them off with ease without effecting anybody else.

 ## Problem

-As your code bases grows larger, it can be unclear what code is part of a feature and if it should be enabled.
-Some feature flags are also unclear if they are part of some other config or a simple conditional.
+As code bases grow larger, it can be unclear what code is part of a feature and if it should be enabled.
+Some feature flags are also unclear if they are part of some other config or just simply a conditional statement.
 Having a verbose feature flag component or hook helps distinguish them from the rest of your code.

 Old feature flags often get left in code bases as teams are unsure if they are still being used or not.
-Well having a common component to manage features makes it much easier to find them all when the time comes to remove them.
+Having a common component to manage features makes it much easier to find them all when the time comes to remove them.

 ## Install